Waning Moon: Part 6

 “Hey,” I said, “we’re on the far side from Rook’s ships.
 I’m taking this down.
 There’s an indentation that might be an entrance.
 We could start there.”

-In addition to updating the serial, I also voted today.
+1. In addition to updating the serial, I also voted today.
 I don’t know about the rest of you, but where I live Drain Commissioner is an elected office.
-I’d be willing to bet that less than 10% of that population has idea of what makes a good drain commissioner or even who’s running before they look at the ballot.
+I’d be willing to bet that less than 10% of the population has any idea of what makes a good drain commissioner (or even who’s running) before they look at the ballot.
 Not only that, but it’s a partisan position.
 How does a Republican handle drainage differently than a Democrat?

 Rant over.